posativ/regenwolken/README.md

 ### API implementation

-Regenwolken provides all API calls to get Cloud.app working and has only few calls of [CloudApp's API](http://developer.getcloudapp.com/) missing.
+regenwolken provides all API calls to get Cloud.app working and has only few calls of [CloudApp's API](http://developer.getcloudapp.com/) missing.
 See [API.md](/posativ/regenwolken/blob/master/doc/API.md) for a complete list of features.
 Below, the following are currently covered by the web interface.